creevey/creevey/docs/config.md

 ### Creevey config

-In default configuration Creevey take screenshots of `#root` element only for chrome browser in one concurrent instance, to run tests in different browsers or speedup tests and run in parallel, you need to define config file `.creevey/config.js`
+In default configuration Creevey take screenshots of `#storybook-root` element only for chrome browser in one concurrent instance, to run tests in different browsers or speedup tests and run in parallel, you need to define config file `.creevey/config.js`

 ```ts
 module.exports = {